Austin Domestic Violence Lawyers

 To be considered domestic violence in the state of Texas, both the complainant and the assailant must be a member of the same family or household.
 The term “household” is defined under Texas Family Code Sec.
 71.005 as a unit composed of persons living together in the same dwelling, without regard to whether they are related to each other.
 Current dating partners are considered “family members,” even if you do not live together.

-Penalties for Domestic Assault
+Penalties for Domestic Assault in Texas

 - Class C Misdemeanor: Fines Up to $500